 For the ThinLinc client to appear at all, a Thinstation "session" must be created.
 This is done by adding a few lines to the thinstation.conf.network file.
 Here's an example:

 The above example will make the ThinLinc appear on the display of the client after boot.
-It will set the servername to demo.thinlinc.com, and it will reset the username field and enable the control panel.
+It will set the servername to tl.example.com, and it will reset the username field.
 It will also disable export of local drives.
 See below for information on enabling local drives on Thinstation.

 All standard client options can be added to the SESSION_0_THINLINC_OPTIONS variable.
 For example, to lock down the server field, add -l server.